Tadukooverse/tadukooverse.github.io/_posts/2020-08-14-the-tadukooverse-master-plan.md

 Alpha v.0.2 of it also had some changes that impact Tadukoo JSON, so now I can properly release that in the near future (the other Tadukoo Util updates shouldn't impact Tadukoo JSON).
 I will probably release Tadukoo JSON Alpha v.0.1 before I release Tadukoo Util Alpha v.0.3, since it's probably closer at this point (both have progress due to how I've worked on them).
 Getting Tadukoo JSON released completes progress I need in order to work on Tadukoo GitHub, and to use Tadukoo Web Services with JSON, so working on it sooner than later would be nice.

+## Update 11/10/2020
+[{{TadukooParsing.title}}]({{TadukooParsing.url}}) Alpha v.0.1 is now released for Tadukoo JSON.
+Because of this, Tadukoo Web Services will likely be worked on next (potentially with starting work on Tadukoo GitHub finally).

+I've noted that the "Prepare for Tadukoo Engine/Launcher" goals for Tadukoo Parsing, Web Services, and GitHub may not be needed.
+This is noted because it's possible that there will be no changes necessary after their previous releases, and thus we can just use Alpha v.0.1 of each for Tadukoo Engine/Launcher v.1.0 (their versions aren't to be tied to the engine/launcher in any way like Tadukoo Util is).